Restore Your Smile with Uptown Houston Dental Bridges

 No, over-the-counter whitening products will not whiten your dental bridge.
 This is because prosthetic teeth are made with non-porous materials that don’t respond to traditional bleaching agents.
 If you have a dental bridge that doesn’t match the color of your natural teeth’ color anymore, you may want to talk to your dentist about replacing it with a new set.

-Schedule Your Cosmetic Dentistry Consultation Today!
+Schedule Your Dental Bridges Consultation in Houston, TX Today!

 Dental Services